Skip to main content

 Policy Procedure

-- After the Instructor reviews the Turnitin report for the assignment submission, if there is an assignment above the 15% mark, the instructor is required to email the Director of the Program: the student’s name, date of the assignment, and the Turnitin report for the plagiarized submission,
+1. Note: If the report comes back above 85%, the faculty is required to email the Director of the Program: the student’s name, date of the assignment, and the Turnitin report for the plagiarized submission,

-- First Offense: Faculty member immediately notifies the student via email, copying the Director of the Program and Registrar, and allows the student two (2) business days to rewrite and resubmit the assignment.
+2. First Offense: Faculty member immediately notifies the student via email, copying the Registrar, and allows the student two (2) business days to rewrite and resubmit the assignment.
 Violation is documented in the student’s file by the faculty member.

 Policy Responsibility